kencormack/system_info/README.md

 See - http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/

-The following supplemental packages may also be utilized: cups-client, nmap, rpcbind, nfs-kernel-server, samba, sysstat, and watchdog
+The following supplemental packages may also be utilized: cups-client, dc, nmap, rpcbind, nfs-kernel-server, samba, sysstat, watchdog, and python3-gpiozero

 Those packages are not required, and the user will not be instructed to install them.
 But they will be utilized if installed and configured.
-Sections of the output made possible by the supplemental packages will be marked with (***) in the heading of any sections involved.
+Sections of the output made possible by the supplemental packages will be marked with (***) in the heading of any sections involved, or in the part of an otherwise core test that has made use of the supplemental package.

 This script was tested on the following hardware:
   hostname: pi-media (Ken's)
   Pi 3B+ w/ Raspbian Stretch
   X150 9-port USB hub